Feliphegomez/digital-members/readme.txt

 * BUG FIX/ENHANCEMENT: Better checking for Theme My Login compatibility when handling login redirects.
 * BUG FIX/ENHANCEMENT: Better error handling for Braintree.
 * BUG FIX/ENHANCEMENT: Membership stats widget now shows first 3 levels based on level order.
-* BUG FIX/ENHANCEMENT: Added the pmpro_member_shortcode_access filter
+* BUG FIX/ENHANCEMENT: Added the dmrfid_member_shortcode_access filter
 * ENHANCEMENT: Updated the Stripe PHP library to version 5.2.2 and updated Stripe to use the latest version of their API, 2017-08-15.
 * ENHANCEMENT: Changed frontend pages (e.g. checkout.php) to use a div-based layout instead of tables.
 Important information here if you are using custom page templates or notice UI issues after upgrading:
 * ENHANCEMENT: Added pagination to the discount codes page in the admin.
 Also sorting codes in descending order by ID.
-Use the pmpro_discount_codes_per_page filter to change the per page limit from 15.
+Use the dmrfid_discount_codes_per_page filter to change the per page limit from 15.
 * ENHANCEMENT: Updated plugin admin pages with better links to documentation and support.
 * ENHANCEMENT: Updated plugin frontend pages checkout, billing, confirmation, and single invoice to remove most table based layouts.
 * ENHANCEMENT: Better error message if trying to checkout using an existing user's email address.
-* ENHANCEMENT: Added the pmpro_report_levels filter to let users change levels and order of levels for the memberships.php report.
+* ENHANCEMENT: Added the dmrfid_report_levels filter to let users change levels and order of levels for the memberships.php report.
 * ENHANCEMENT: Updated video and copy for readme.txt.
 * ENHANCEMENT: Added user display name to Memberlist search query
 * ENHANCEMENT: Added Russian Ruble as a currency.